CllsPy/learn_ai/syllabus/books/ML with Pytorch & Sklearn/ch08/mini-essay.md

 ### Stop Words
 Stop Words eliminate unecessary words from our text and that has little of none meaning.

+### Train Test Split
+We need to divide data as in ML models, in Train and Test Data

 ## References
 - https://en.wikipedia.org/wiki/Bag-of-words_model
 - https://machinelearningmastery.com/gentle-introduction-bag-words-model/